 Why Public Policy Matters

 Federal and state laws and regulations determine many components of disability services.
-These include eligibility criteria, funding, availability and quality of services – the very policies that directly impact the lives of every child and adult with autism.
+These include funding, eligibility criteria, availability and quality of services, and a variety of other mandates that directly impact the lives of every child and adult with autism.

 Our extensive public policy work involves a collaborative approach, keen analysis of trends, issues and their impact, and thoughtful strategy.
-Our aim is to help craft laws, regulations, and policy that provide more meaningful outcomes.
+Our aim is to influence laws, regulations, and policy that provide more meaningful outcomes.
+To learn more about the state policy actions we are currently monitoring, please use the links below:

 For more information about our Public Policy efforts, contact publicpolicy@autismnj.org or call 609.588.8200 x10034